reiong234/reiong234/README.md

 - 👋 Hi, I’m Rei (@reiong234)
-- 👀 I’m interested in
+- 👀 I’m interested in Gaming, 3D Art and Software Dev
-- 🌱 I’m currently learning Python and AWS
+- 🌱 I’m currently learning Python and AWS as well 3D Modelling and Rendering in Blender.
-- 📫 How to reach me b

 <!---
 reiong234/reiong234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.